PaulaRCruse/BettyBlueInventory/README.md

-This is a readme
+Betty Blue Pottery & Rock Inventory System

-Notes will be added to this file to give information about project
+This project is to create a simple invetory system for a Pottery shop.
+To track and update inventory as items are purchaed and to track repeat business.